Is Solar energy renewable or non-renewable -solar explained(2025)

 Is solar energy renewable from the point of availability?

 In spite of its abundance, there is a downside also to this energy source regarding its availability.
 It is not available on a 24-hour basis because apart from the sun setting at day’s end, the amount of sunlight also varies depending on the weather conditions.
-But that doesn’t mean it should be labeled as nonrenewable while judging – is solar energy renewable or nonrenewable?
+But that doesn’t mean it should be labeled as non-renewable while judging – is solar energy non-renewable or renewable?
 It only means that we can’t depend on this resource round the clock in the same manner as we can on the wind, water, and geothermal heat.

 Nevertheless, it won’t be such a big issue further down the road because there have been advancements in storage technologies that could harvest solar energy and put it to work throughout the no-sunlight period after sundown.
 From the above facts, it is easy to infer why is solar energy renewable in every practical sense.